Things To Do In Shibuya

 Shibuya Crossing is one of Tokyo’s most iconic spots.
 It’s where you’ll find the famous scramble crossing, a chaotic intersection with hundreds of people darting in all directions at once.

 Watching this spectacle from side-street cafes provides an amazing experience of Japanese culture firsthand!
-The surrounding area is home to some of the trendiest shops and restaurants, drawing locals and tourists alike searching for their favorite fashions or delicious ramen dishes.
+The surrounding area is home to some of the trendiest shops and restaurants, drawing locals and travelers alike searching for their favorite fashions or delicious ramen dishes.
 Equally renowned is Shibuya Station which serves as a major hub connecting visitors around Japan on JR East railway lines such as Toyoko Line, Fukutoshin Line, Keio Inokashira Lines & more; it’s also connected by many bus routes throughout the city making access even easier!

 All together makes Shubuya Crossing well worth visiting whenever your exploring Tokyo – whether its just seeing what new trends have come up recently or finally trying that bowl of tonkotsu ramen everyone has been talking about – you won’t be disappointed either way!